JNSresearcher/SOLVERS_BCGSTAB_GMRES/README.md

-Some results of my research on the BiConjugate Gradient STABilization (BiCGSTAB) method and the Generalized Minimum RESidual Method (GMRES) for solving a linear system and fields using Fortran
+Some results of my research on the BiCGSTAB and GMRES methods for calculating sparse systems and fields using Fortran